Ripped upholstery, torn furniture, scratched floors…you look at your dog’s nails and want to nip the problem in the paws.

 Smart Clippers for Sharp Nails

 Flat clippers for human nails aren’t just the wrong shape for your dog, they more easily hurt and damage your dog’s nails.
-Guillotine clippers are the perfect size and shape to cleanly cut through a dog’s nail.
+Here’s a round up of the best dog nail clippers we’ve found.
+They’re the perfect size and shape to cleanly cut through a dog’s nail.

 You’ve got the right clippers, now make sure they’re sharp.
 Dull clippers squeeze and cause unnecessary pain—something no dog lover wants.
 Learn how to sharpen your clippers or replace them periodically.

-For a dog that has had one too many bad experience with trims, or if you feel like you aren’t comfortable with clipping yourself, try one of the many dremel-like rotary sanders to painlessly grind excess nail away.
+For a dog that has had one too many bad experience with trims, or if you feel like you aren’t comfortable with clipping yourself, try one of the many pet nail grinders to painlessly grind excess nail away.

 Trims with Benefits